 Q. How do I schedule a student screening appointment?
 A. Simply Schedule a Student Intake Screening.
 The entire appointment takes 1 1/2 hours.
 The screening portion takes 1 hour, followed by a 30 minute parent consultation.
 If you do not want to discuss findings in front of your child, we can schedule the consult portion on zoom at a later time.
 No written report is provided, however you are welcome to take notes.

 Q. Am I too old for tutoring?
-A. We tutor students from age 7 and up to adulthood.
+A. We tutor students entering 1st grade to adulthood.
 It’s not too late to end your reading struggles.
 If you are an adult who reads slowly, has trouble putting your thoughts on paper or is a terrible speller, we can help.
 One of our favorite O-G programs is perfect for teaching teens and adult students how to read and spell, well.
 It is not childish.

 Q. Do you give homework?
 A. No, we do not give homework, we do however provide strategies "rules" to help you support your child at home and it is beneficial when parents understand them to support their child at home.